Long Term Plan 2018-2038 (Te Mahere Tūroa)

 Getting to know our Community Outcomes

 Our Community Outcomes form part of the LTP.
 These are what we aim to achieve in meeting the current future needs of our communities for good quality infrastructure, public services and performance of regulatory functions.
-The Community Outcomes can be found in the LTP.
+These outcomes can be viewed on our Community Outcomes page.